 Article 67(5) CPR and Article 14(3) ESF introduce several methods for calculating simplified costs: some of them are based on statistical data, others on data of the beneficiaries or elements included in the regulation.
 Some give a lot of flexibility, while others offer strong legal certainty or can be established with a limited administrative burden.

-These methods allow the management of grants and repayable assistance to be simplified, while maintaining an effective control of operations.
-Indeed, while with the real cost system the control of both the value and the quantity of project inputs is done ex-post, with the proposed provisions on standard scales of unit cost and lump sums, the control of the value of the input is done ex-ante, through the calculation methods, and only the control of the achievements is done ex-post.
+For simplified cost options, it is important to ensure a proper ex-ante assessment and related documentation of the method, where necessary, since it is only the control of the achievements that is done ex-post.

 It must be established in advance